 While intoxication will almost always be an important battleground during a trial, it isn’t the only one.
 Sometimes, Operating will also be a contestable issue at trial.
 I have had trials where operating is really the only issue at trial.
 What does operating mean?
 It is a concept that is broader and more expansive than driving.
 People have been convicted of DWI even if they were not driving.
 If a person is in a parked vehicle in the winter with the engine running simply to use the heater and stay warm, or in the summer to use the air conditioning.
 Once again, it is important to hire a skilled attorney to challenge all the issues that arise in a driving while intoxicated case, and to turn over every stone in your defense.

 What is the Punishment for this Charge?

-DWI with a Child Passenger is a state jail felony.
-State jail felonies carry a potential range of punishment between 180 days and two years in state jail, and carry a potential fine up to $10,000.
-However, sometimes it can also be charged as a third degree felony if a deadly weapon was used or exhibited in commission of the offense.
-A third degree felony carries a possible range of punishment of between two and ten years in the Texas Department of Corrections.
-The potential fine is also up to $10,000.
+DWI with a Child Passenger is a state jail level felony charge.
+State jail felonies range in punishment from 180 days and are maxed at two years in state jail, and also there is a maximum fine of $10,000.
+However, sometimes it can also be charged as a third degree felony if a deadly weapon was part of the crime.
+A third degree felony ranges in punishment between two years and ten years in a Texas prison.
+The potential fines range up to $10,000.
 In the context of DWI with a Child Passenger, a deadly weapon can be your vehicle.
 This is also very confusing and shocking.
 Here is the definition of deadly weapon: